graphile/worker/README.md

 Currently we support the following `opts`:

-- `!id=UID` where UID is a unique alphanumeric case-sensitive identifier - specify an identifier for this crontab entry; by default this will use the task identifier, but if you want more than one schedule for the same task (e.g. with different payload, or different times) then you will need to supply a unique identifier explicitly.
+- `!id=UID` where UID is a unique alphanumeric case-sensitive identifier starting with a letter - specify an identifier for this crontab entry; by default this will use the task identifier, but if you want more than one schedule for the same task (e.g. with different payload, or different times) then you will need to supply a unique identifier explicitly.
 - `!fill=t` where `t` is a "time phrase" (see below) - back-fill any entries from the last time period `t`, for example if the worker was not running when they were due to be executed.